nicitaacom/23_store/app/components/ui/Modals/dev_readme.md

 }
 ```

+## Step 4

+Export every modal container in ModalContainers/index.ts

-## Step 4 (in components folder where you have button to open modal e.g Navbar/components)
+## Step 5 (in components folder where you have button to open modal e.g Navbar/components)

 ```tsx
 "use client"